xxxcoder-ui/List-Pitch-Speech-Music/README.md

 For More Informaion Check this Link :

-# This Project still develop for music
+# This Project still develop for music ... come soon
-# This still first for educations in music
+# This still first for educations in music ...
-# This still develop in project
+# This still develop in project ...

+#Comesoon Project...